 When added to a bath, you will need to dilute your essential oil first.
 A tablespoon of carrier oil or castile soap with 3-4 drops of frankincense will soothe your mind, body, and soul.

-Another way to enjoy frankincense oil in your bath is to make a bath salt using a mixture of Epsom salts, carrier oil and frankincense essential oil.
+Another way to enjoy frankincense oil in your bath is to make bath salts using a mixture of Epsom salts, carrier oil, and frankincense essential oil.

 Read more: How To Safely Use Essential Oils For Bathing

 Frankincense Bath Salts Recipe